ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 ## Running applications using Maven

-> **Note**: you must have the `docker-compose.yml` services up and running, as explained in the main [README](https://github.com/ivangfr/spring-cloud-stream-kafka-multi-topics-cloudkarafka#start-environment)
+> **Note**: you must have the `docker-compose.yml` services up and running, as explained in the main [README](https://github.com/ivangfr/spring-cloud-stream-kafka-multi-topics#start-environment)

 - **producer-kafka**

-  - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder:
+  - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics` root folder:

   - Run application:
     ```